Why Americans

 Every culture tells ghost stories, but not every culture tells them the same way.

-American ghost stories feel different from European ghost stories, and the difference comes from history, landscape, and the way Americans understand the past.
+American ghost stories feel different from Middle Eastern, Asian, and European ghost stories, and the difference comes primarily from history, landscape, and the way Americans understand the past.

-European ghost stories are often about castles, aristocracy, ancient bloodlines, and inherited guilt.
+European ghost stories are also ancient, drawing from Celtic, Gaelic, Greek, Roman, Germanic, Slavic, Persian, and countless other traditions that evolved over thousands of years.
+Their stories are often about ethereal and supernatural beings such as vampires and banshees, but they also revolve around castles, aristocracy, ancient bloodlines, and inherited guilt.
 The past in Europe is heavy, visible, and architectural.
-You can see it in stone: old cathedrals, ruins, graveyards, manor houses.
+You can see it in stone: cathedrals, ruins, graveyards, and manor houses.
 The past is something you can walk through.

 America does not have medieval castles or ancient ruins in the same way.